A Financial Education for Kids… Asset or Liability?

 Why Financial Education for Kids Matters

-One of the most helpful starting points is teaching children how to think about money in terms of assets and liabilities.
+One of the most helpful starting points in financial education for kids is teaching children how to think about money in terms of assets and liabilities.
 This gives them a simple framework for making better money choices as they grow.

 A balance sheet has two main sides: assets and liabilities.
 When kids understand the difference between the two, they can begin to ask better questions before they spend their money.